the-turing-way/the-turing-way/book/website/community-handbook/persona/persona-contributions.md

 ### Videos and recordings

-**Overview:** We encourage creating video content or animations, record online interactive discussions or link any relevant videos our contributors may have created in the past that can be used as a learning tool and enhance the quality of _The Turing Way_ content.
+We encourage creating video content or animations, record online interactive discussions or link any relevant videos our contributors may have created in the past that can be used as a learning tool and enhance the quality of _The Turing Way_ content.

 #### Personas & Pathways: